kas-lab/knowrob_intro/README.md

 **Outside** of the singularity image:
 - Install MongoDB using [these instructions](https://github.com/knowrob/knowrob#installation-of-swi-prolog-and-mongodb).

+**Inside the singularity** (`singularity shell -p ro47014-23-3.sif`):

+- Create a catking workspace (or, if you plan to use knowrob with the robot simulation in the course, use the workspace where you have cloned those repositories).
-- Create a catking repository, clone this repository and [Knowrob](https://github.com/kas-lab/knowrob):
+- In that workspace, clone this [knowrob_intro](https://github.com/kas-lab/knowrob_intro) repository and [Knowrob](https://github.com/kas-lab/knowrob):
 ```Bash
 source /opt/ros/noetic/setup.bash
 rosdep update